google/or-tools/README.md

 This software suite has been tested under:
 - Ubuntu 16.04 and up (64-bit);
-- Mac OSX El Capitan with Xcode 7.x (64-bit);
+- Apple macOS Mojave with Xcode 7.x (64-bit);
-- Microsoft Windows with Visual Studio 2015 and 2017 (64-bit).
+- Microsoft Windows with Visual Studio 2017 (64-bit).

 OR-Tools currently builds with a Makefile, but also provides Bazel and CMake support.